ZR55/android-studio-tutorial/README.md

   * Packed chain: elemetns are packed to use minimum space
   * Packed chain with bias: elements are packed to use minimum space and are moved on their axis depending on bias
   * Weighted chain: elements are resized to use all available space according to  specified weights with head and tail glued to parent.

+#### App Navigation

+* Navigation terms:
+  * **Action Bar**: appears at the top of the application screen.
+Contains application branding and navigation features such as the overflow menu and the application drawer button.
+  * **Up Button**: appears in the action bar and takes us back through previous screens the user has navigated to within the app.
+  * **Overflow Menu**: a drop down list of items within the Action Bar that can contain nagivation destinations.
+  * **Navigation Drawer**: a menu with a header that slides out from the side of the app.
+  * **Navigation Graph**: all of the destinations - the screens that can be navigated to from a single activity are contained in this.

+* Fragement basics:
+  * In a Fragement, you don't inflate the view in onCreate like in an activity, but instead in "**onCreateView()**" method.
+  * Use "**context**" property from within a Fragement to get access to string and image resources.
+  * UI Fragements contain a layout and occupy a place within the "**Activity Layout**".